 In April 1959, the government decided that there existed 1.28 million excess spindles and instructed the firms to suspend their use, in accordance with the Law on Temporary Measures for Textile Industry Equipment.
 The suspension rate was defined as a percentage of the registered spindles, and was 7.5% for the firms with registered spindles of 7,000 or less.
 For firms with more than 7,000 registered spindles, the suspension rate was 7.5% for up to 7,000 spindles and 15% for any spindles over 7,000 (Japan Spinners' Association 1962, p.
 100).
 This means that the operable spindles for each firm beginning in 1959 were reduced by at least 7.5%, depending on the number of the spindles they had registered.
 The suspension rate was reduced in October 1961.
 The new suspension rate was 6% for the firms with registered spindles of 7,000 or less.
-For firms with more than 7,000 registered spindles, the new suspension rate was 6% for up to 7,000 spindles and 12% for any spindles over 7,000 (Japan Spinners' Association 1961, pp. 43-44).
+For firms with more than 7,000 registered spindles, the new suspension rate was 6% for the firms with registered spindles of 7,000 or less.